-DIAL Doncaster is working in partnership with Childrens Disability Team Aiming High, for the Disabled Childrens Project.
-The Aiming High Team have gifted DIAL Doncaster with a People Carrier, a Mobile High Dependency Changing Unit and a Static Caravan at Mablethorpe.
+DIAL Doncaster is working in partnership with Children's Disability Team Aiming High, for the Disabled Children's Project.
+The Aiming High Team have gifted DIAL Doncaster with a Mobile High Dependency Changing Unit and a Static Caravan at Mablethorpe.
 The Aiming High Team commission short breaks for disabled children and young people.